Bank monitoring incentives under moral hazard and adverse selection: The model

 \subsection{Formulation of the investor's problem}

-We assume that the bank of type $\rho_i$ has an outside opportunity to the contract which provides him reservation utility $R_0^i$.
+We assume that the bank of type $\rho_i$ has an outside opportunity to the contract which provides her reservation utility $R_0^i$.
 The investor's problem is to offer a menu of admissible contracts $(\Psi_i)_{i\in\{g,b\}}:=(k^i,\theta^i,D^i)_{i\in\{g,b\}}$ which maximises his utility \reff{investors utility eq}, subject to the three following constraints

 Condition \reff{const-reser} is the usual participation constraint for the banks.
-Condition \reff{const-ic} is the so--called incentive compatibility condition, stating that given $(\theta^i,D^i)$ the optimal monitoring choice of the bank of type $\rho_i$ is the recommended effort $k^i$.
+Condition \reff{const-ic} is the so--called incentive compatibility condition, stating that given $(\theta^i,D^i)$, the recommended effort $k^i$ is an optimal monitoring choice for the bank of type $\rho_i$ .
 Finally, Condition \reff{const-screen} means that if a bank adversely selects a contract, she cannot get more utility than if she had truthfully revealed her type at time $0$.
 Following the literature, we call such a contract a {\it screening} contract.

-In the sequel, we will start by deriving the optimal contract in the pure moral-hazard case, then we will look into the so--called optimal shutdown contract, for which the investor deliberately excludes the bad bank, before finally investigating the optimal screening contract.
+In the sequel, we will start by deriving the optimal contract in the pure moral hazard case, then we will look into the so--called optimal shutdown contract, for which the investor deliberately excludes the bad bank, before finally investigating the optimal screening contract.
 We will invoke some results from \cite{pages2012bank} in this paper, for this reason we will require later the assumptions of their main result, Theorem 3.15, which are the following.